The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: Results

 \subsection{Emission Lines Fluxes}

 Table \ref{tab:limits} lists the calculated $3\sigma$\ and $5\sigma$\ flux limits based on the data shown in Figure \ref{SNR}.
-On average, \NGDEEPA\ reaches down to $1.8\ (3.3) \times 10^{-18}\ erg/s/cm^2$\ at the $3\ (5)\sigma$\ level.
-Figure \ref{SNR} also shows the predicted SNR from the 2D simulations (Created as part of the NGDEEP proposal design), as well as from the JWST Exposure Time Calculator (ETC) 2.0 (Adjusted to account for the data having half the depth of our final goal).
+On average, \NGDEEPA\ reaches down to $1.8\ (3.3) \times 10^{-18}\ erg/s/cm^2$\ with an SNR value of 3 (5).
+Figure \ref{SNR} also shows the predicted signal to noise (SNR) from the 2D simulations (Created as part of the NGDEEP proposal design), as well as from the JWST Exposure Time Calculator (ETC) 2.0 (Adjusted to account for the data having half the depth of our final goal).
 Overall, \NGDEEPA\ matches the pre-launch expectations well, although it is slightly less sensitive in the F115W filter than in the F150W and F200W filters.
-Table \ref{tab:slines} lists the number of emissions lines ($SNR>2$) identified so far in the \NGDEEPA\ data as part of this initial sample while Table \ref{alllines} lists the individual measured emission line fluxes for the current sample.
+Table \ref{tab:slines} lists the number of emissions lines (SNR$>2$) identified so far in the \NGDEEPA\ data as part of this initial sample while Table \ref{all_lines} lists the individual measured emission line fluxes for the current sample.
 Figure \ref{EW} shows the distribution of rest-frame equivalent width for the oxygen and hydrogen lines.